Polymer/polymer/PRIMER.md

 });
 ```

+### Path observation

-Additionally, observing changes to object sub-properties is also supported via the same `observers` object, by specifying a full (e.g. `user.manager.name`) or partial path (`user.*`) and function name to call.
-In this case, the third argument will indicate the path that changed.
-Note that currently the second argument (old value) will not be valid.
+Observing changes to object sub-properties is also supported via the same `observers` array, by specifying a path (e.g. `user.manager.name`).

 Example: